kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_ndarray.md

 ## 💪 Exercise 1

 We recorded the force measured by a dynamometer at a sampling frequency of 100 Hz, during 2.5 seconds.
 Using one line of code (excluding the `import` line), create a NumPy array named `time`, that represents the time at which every measurement was recorded.
-For example, the first element of this array will be 0 s., the second will be 0.01 s., etc.
+The first element of this array will be 0 s., the second will be 0.01 s., etc.

 ```{code-cell} ipython3
 :tags: [hide-cell]